-- (i) in relation to international commercial arbitration, the High Court having jurisdiction under this Act; - (ii) where relief is sought under either section 10 or section 29 in relation to arbitral proceedings seated outside Pakistan, the High Court having jurisdiction under this Act; and - (iii) in all other cases, the District Court having jurisdiction under this Act. - (h) "District Court" has the meaning assigned to that expression by the Code of Civil Procedure, 1908 (Act V of 1908) but does not include any court of a grade inferior to the court of an Additional District Judge and also does not include a High Court in the exercise of its ordinary original civil jurisdiction. - (i) "international arbitration institution" means an arbitral institution whose head office is registered outside Pakistan. - (j) "international commercial arbitration" means an arbitration relating to commercial matters arising out of legal relationships, whether contractual or not, and where at least one of the parties is-
+(i) in relation to international commercial arbitration, the High Court having jurisdiction under this Act;

+(ii) where relief is sought under either section 10 or section 29 in relation to arbitral proceedings seated outside Pakistan, the High Court having jurisdiction under this Act; and

+(iii) in all other cases, the District Court having jurisdiction under this Act.

+(h) "District Court" has the meaning assigned to that expression by the Code of Civil Procedure, 1908 (Act V of 1908) but does not include any court of a grade inferior to the court of an Additional District Judge and also does not include a High Court in the exercise of its ordinary original civil jurisdiction.

+(i) "foreign arbitral institution" means an arbitral institution whose head office is registered outside Pakistan.

+(j) "international commercial arbitration" means an arbitration relating to commercial matters arising out of legal relationships, whether contractual or not, and where at least one of the parties is-

-- (i) an individual who is a national of, or legally entitled to permanent residence in, any country other than Pakistan; or - (ii) a body corporate incorporated in any country other than Pakistan; or - (iii) an association or a body of individuals whose central management and control is exercised in any country other than Pakistan; or - (iv) the Government of a foreign country;
+(i) an individual who is a national of, or legally entitled to permanent residence in, any country other than Pakistan; or

+(ii) a body corporate incorporated in any country other than Pakistan; or

+(iii) an association or unincorporated body of persons whose central management and control is exercised in any country other than Pakistan; or

+(iv) the government of a foreign country;

-Provided that all arbitrations:
+Provided that an arbitration:

-- (i) governed by the rules of an international arbitral institution or, - (ii) in which the parties have expressly stipulated that the substantive law of the contract shall be the laws of a country other than Pakistan; or - (iii) where the parties have agreed, whether before or after a dispute arises, to have the matter treated as an international commercial arbitration;
+- (i) governed by the rules of a foreign arbitral institution; or, - (ii) in which the parties have expressly stipulated that the substantive law of the contract shall be the laws of a country other than Pakistan; or - (iii) where the parties have agreed, whether before or after a dispute arises, to have the matter treated as an international commercial arbitration;

-shall be deemed to be international commercial arbitrations.
+shall be deemed to be an international commercial arbitration.

-- (k) "legal representative" means a person who in law represents the estate of a deceased person, and includes any person who intermeddles with the estate of the deceased, and, where a party acts in a representative character, the person on whom the estate devolves on the death of the party so acting; - (l) "party" means a party to an arbitration agreement. - (m) "seat of the arbitration" means the juridical seat of the arbitration designated- - (i) by the parties to the arbitration agreement, or - (ii) by any arbitral or other institution or person vested by the parties with powers in that regard, or - (iii) by the arbitral tribunal under section 22(2).
+(k) "legal representative" means a person who in law represents the estate of a deceased person, and includes any person who intermeddles with the estate of the deceased, and, where a party acts in a representative character, the person on whom the estate devolves on the death of the party so acting;

+(I) "party" means a party to an arbitration agreement.

+(m) "seat of the arbitration" means the juridical seat of the arbitration designated-

+(i) by the parties to the arbitration agreement, or

+(ii) by any arbitral or other institution or person vested by the parties with powers in that regard, or

+(iii) by the arbitral tribunal under section 22(2).